casper-network/docs/source/docs/casper/resources/tutorials/advanced/cross-contract.md

 :::tip

-When working with lengthy command strings, it may help to maintain a .txt file where you can edit the parameters of the commands before sending them to the CLI.
+When working with lengthy command strings, it may help to maintain a .txt file where you can edit the runtime arguments of the commands before sending them to the CLI.
 This will save you time and frustration when working with multiple contracts and commands.

 :::

-Since we are using a standard contract structure, the command called from the `cross-contract` folder should be the following:
+Since we are using a default contract structure, the command called from the `cross-contract` folder should be the following:

 ```bash
 casper-client put-deploy \